 Seated in northeastern Texas against the Oklahoma

 border is Wilbarger County.
-The
+The County

 was established in 1858 from lands formerly assigned to the Bexar District.
 Its